-As you can probably guess, at this price, the FA-100 doesn’t have much in terms of specs that makes it fancy at all.
+As you can probably guess, at this price, the FA-100 beginner acoustic guitar doesn’t have much in terms of specs that makes it a fancy acoustic guitar at all.

 In fact, even on Fender’s own marketing materials, the things they highlight are so ordinary.
-IT seems the biggest selling point for the FA-100 is just how ordinary it is.
+IT seems the biggest selling point for the great guitar FA-100 is just how ordinary it is.

 Yeah, definitely nothing too exciting there.
-Probably the most interesting part is the basswood back and sides.
-Basswood is best known for its use in electric guitars, typically
+Probably the most interesting part is the basswood back and sides and rosewood bridge.
+Basswood is best known for its use in electric guitars, typically Superstrat-style ones.

 I can think of two markets for whom this would appeal to.

 Firstly, and probably most obviously, is beginners.
-Fender is a well-known brand that even beginners who have never held a guitar in their life will be familiar with.
+Fender is a well-known brand that even beginners who have never held a guitar in their life will be familiar with, after all it’s Fender sound!
 It’s the sort of things where if you say “Jimi Hendrix used to play Fender,” you invoke images of rock stardom.
 That’s half the sell right there.

 Add in the pack status of this product, and it is pointing squarely at beginners.

-The other candidate for owning the FA-100 is intermediate or professional guitarists.
-Players who have a few guitars in their collection, but just need something for knocking around, either for the living room or bringing to the beach or on road trips.
+The other candidate for owning the FA-100 entry level guitar is standard or professional guitarists.
+Players who have a few acoustic guitars in their collection, but just need something for knocking around, either for the living room or bringing to the beach or on road trips.
 Essentially they’ll be looking for something that’s not expensive, but that won’t be completely awful to play either.

-As with a lot of Eastern-made guitars at the cheaper end of the market, the parts of the FA-100 are all unbranded.
+As with a lot of Eastern-made guitars at the cheaper end of the market, the parts of the FA-100 Fender acoustic guitar are all unbranded.